ahmad-raza-jajja/jajja-website/README.md

+# Ahmad Raza Jajja Website
-my name is ahmad raza jajja this is my first website
+This is my first eCommerce-style website inspired by Amazon, created using HTML & CSS.